ArenHarut/opsfleet-task/innnovate/diagrams/README.md

 2. Migrate to Aurora PostgreSQL for performance
 3. Add ElastiCache (Redis) for caching
 4. Multi-region deployment for global users
+5. Expand to 4 AWS accounts (separate Dev/Prod) for compliance

 ---